Skip to main content

 94pub enum InitializationError {

-95 /// The process could not be initialized due to an error.
+95 /// The process couldn't be initialized due to an error.

 96 #[snafu(display("Process failed to initialize: {}", source))]